 Blanchard in turn shares these stories of creative and resilient ministry with all the congregations she works with around the diocese, so larger congregations can learn about distributing leadership, collaborating with other congregations and organizations, and thinking creatively about who and what the church really is.

 Try This: Who are the leaders in your congregation?
 Are they confined to a small group or is their broad participation from the congregation?
-This leadership development chart can help you visualize the ratio between leaders/committee members and the broader congregation.
+This leadership development chart (NOTE: the site where this was provided has been taken down, but we hope to provide this again soon) can help you visualize the ratio between leaders/committee members and the broader congregation.
 After you place the number of members in each ring of the chart, ask yourselves: Who could be invited into a leadership role from one of the outer rings?

 Beckett Stokes is the director of communications for the Episcopal Diocese of Colorado.